-Further students who attend Safety Bay Primary School in Year 2 and 4 have been diagnosed with pertussis (whooping cough).
+A further student who attend Safety Bay Primary School in Year 3 has been diagnosed with pertussis (whooping cough).
 This is to alert you that your child may have been exposed to pertussis infection and that you should observe your child for symptoms of pertussis.
 Symptoms usually start like a cold with a blocked or runny nose, tiredness, mild fever and cough.
 It is also important to ensure that your child is fully immunised against pertussis.

 What is pertussis?

 Pertussis is an infection of the throat that can cause bouts of coughing, and sometimes breathing difficulties and vomiting.
 It can be a very serious infection in small children.
 The illness can last for many weeks.
 It usually starts with a snuffle or a cold.

 What should you do if you suspect your child has pertussis?